ohbm/osr2023/access.md

 <div id="virtual"></div>
 <br>
-## Virtual attendance
+## Hybrid attendance
 <p align="justify">
-The 2021 OSR will be open for hybrid attendance.
+The 2023 OSR will be open for hybrid attendance.
 This presents an opportunity to engage with groups that are often underrepresented or excluded,  such as researchers from low and middle income countries, those with caretaker responsibilities, early career researchers, scientists with disabilities, and those with limited or no institutional and/or financial support.
 </p>
 <div id="sensory"></div>
 <br>